 - Pupils who have had a parent in the armed services at any point over the last 6 years

-- Pupils that are, or have been, looked after by the local authority or are adopted
+- Pupils who are, or have been, looked after by the local authority or are adopted

 Schools are free to spend the pupil premium grant as they see fit.
 However, they will be held accountable for how they have used the additional funding to support low-income families.